ansys/pymapdl/doc/source/getting_started/docker.rst

 Notice that the WSL internal gRPC port (``50052``) is being mapped to a different Windows host port (``50053``) to avoid ports conflicts with local MAPDL instances running on the host.
-You could Additionally launch more docker containers in different ports if you wish to run multiple simulations at the same time.
+You could additionally launch more Docker containers in different ports if you wish to run multiple simulations at the same time.
-The module ``ansys-mapdl-core-pool`` does not work when you are connecting to an MAPDL docker image.
+The module ``ansys-mapdl-core-pool`` does not work when you are connecting to an MAPDL Docker image.

 .. note:: Ensure that your port ``50053`` is open in your firewall.